dylant@hey.com | Website | Consulting | LinkedIn | 415-657-6589

 June 2025 to Present

-- University tours, a structured approach to high school, and ensuring that the home network is up to the rigors of both gaming and the home office.
+- My voluntary DadOps sabbatical is a play on DevOps, with a focus on smooth and agile family operations.
+University tours, a structured approach to high school, and ensuring that the home network is up to the rigors of both gaming and the home office.

-- I’m also learning more about AI fundamentals in the ByteByteGo AI Engineering course.
-Agentic patterns, too.
+- Diving into AI fundamentals in the ByteByteGo AI Engineering course.

 GitHub #